teambit/bit/scripts/docker-teambit-bit/README.md

 _Usually it's better to use volumes then bind mounts, or even handle the mounts by an orchestrator like kubernetees but this topics is out of the scope in this guide_

-### combing scope volume with scope name/location
+### Combining scope volume with scope name/location

-when combining change of the scope name/location and volume you have to make sure the location provided in the `SCOPE_PATH` in the build arg is matching the target in the volume:
+When combining change of the scope name/location and volume you have to make sure the location provided in the `SCOPE_PATH` in the build arg is matching the target in the volume:
 `docker run -it -v {scope-path-on-host}:/tmp/custom-remote-scope -build-arg SCOPE_PATH=/tmp/custom-remote-scope -p {host-port}:3000 bitcli/bit-server:latest`
 See the `/tmp/custom-remote-scope` is used both in the `-v` arg after the `:` and as the `SCOPE_PATH` value.

-### watch bit server logs on host machine
+### Watch bit server logs on host machine

 Since the `bit start` command at the moment can't be run as detached, you will need a way to run it as the main command and to monitor the logs at the same time.
 In order to do so, we will connect the logs dir on the container to a dir in the host using [bind mounts](https://docs.docker.com/storage/bind-mounts/).